oxodao/sshelter/README.md

 Then setup your sub-domain / path in your reverse proxy to point to this container.

-Start it up with `docker-compose up -d` and you're good to go!
+Start it up with `docker-compose up -d`.

+You then need to generate the JWT keys: `docker-compose exec sshelter bin/console lexik:jwt:generate-keypair --overwrite --no-interaction`

 ## Configuration